Otago is home to diverse fungi, including rare species, like Deconica baylisiana.

 Even though many species produce millions of spores dispersed by wind they are not ubiquitous across the landscape.
 Many factors influence when and where they can survive.
 Like all other organisms existing fungal colonies are subject to the pressures of land-use change, pollution, invasive species, and climate change.

 A regional conservation status for selected species of mushroom fungi (non-lichenised agarics, boletes and russuloid fungi) was completed in 2024.
 We developed a general process for assessing the threat of extinction of fungal taxa at the regional level, identifying a total of 331 from the national checklist in Otago.
 Nine fungal taxa were regionally assessed as Threatened (1 = Regionally Critical; 8 = Regionally Vulnerable), 203 as Not Threatened, and 119 as Data Deficient.
+More information on this can be found in the regional threat assessment.

 We have published threat assessments on various species' groups in our region, including mushroom fungi.